 I want to show you a palm respirator I put together.
 You can make one too.
 Grab it when you hear the diesel school bus preparing to pass you, before the noxious cloud descends.
 But first you must read my diatribe.

 But the worst fumes come from diesel vehicles.
 You can hear it coming.
 It sounds like a bucket of bolts rattling, and evolves into an ear-splitting clattering with a whistling sound before it roars by.
 Next come the poisonous sooty fumes as it passes.

 And when the clattering sound of a diesel approaching from behind tells me that I am about to get soaked in a cloud of carcinogenic particulates, all I can do is try to get a few deep and relatively clean breaths before the deluge.
 After it passes and I can’t hold my breath any longer, I am forced to breathe the toxic cloud into my lungs.
-We live in a time where as a society we accept these sorts of toxic fumes in our public spaces, even though the technology for drastically reducing diesel exhaust can simply be bolted to the vehicle.
+Somehow we just accept these sorts of toxic fumes in our public spaces, even though the technology for drastically reducing diesel exhaust can simply be bolted to the vehicle.
 It’s painful to see a crowd of children lingering about the school bus, breathing the carcinogenic soot deep into their developing lungs.
 Here is an interesting primer on diesel air pollution in Oregon.

 Meanwhile, to avoid the toxic fumes we must filter the air we breathe.
 While big and awkward, a face mask respirator is one option.